Introduction to 7/1 ARM Mortgages

 Homebuyers who take on 7/1 ARMs usually have mortgages with 30-year terms.
 But many of them pay off their mortgages (or refinance) before the initial seven-year period comes to an end.

-Compared to the standard fixed-rate mortgages (like the 15-year fixed rate mortgage and the 30-year fixed rate mortgage), 7/1 ARMs traditionally have lower interest rates, at least within the first seven months of the loan term.
+Compared to the standard 30-year and 15-year fixed-rate mortgages, 7/1 ARMs traditionally have lower interest rates, at least within the first seven months of the loan term.
 That low initial interest rate can make the 7/1 ARM an affordable mortgage option for homebuyers.
 But it’s important to make sure the maximum interest rate outlined in your mortgage contract will also fit into your budget, in case it ever raised to that point after the initial seven-year fixed term.

 Borrowers with 7/1 ARM mortgages also have an advantage over those with 5/1 ARMs or 3/1 ARMs.
 After all, their mortgage rates are fixed for a longer period of time.
 That’s why homebuyers tend to look at 7/1 ARM mortgage rates during periods when interest rates are high.

 After 84 months pass, borrowers with 7/1 ARMs will likely find themselves with a higher interest rate.
-If your interest rate ends up being too high and your mortgage payments are too expensive for your budget, you’ll likely have to refinance or sell your house to avoid defaulting on your home loan.
+If your interest rate ends up impacting your mortgage payments to the point where it’s too expensive for your budget, you may have to consider refinancing.
+Another option is selling your home.
+The last thing you’d want to happen is defaulting on your home loan as that will severely impact your credit.
+Therefore, if you’re planning on using a 7/1 ARM, it’s essential to know your finances.

 7/1 ARM Rate Caps

-In many cases, 7/1 ARM mortgage rates have caps.
+In many cases, 7/1 ARM rates have caps.
 There could be a cap that limits how high an interest rate can go within a specific period of time.
 There might also be a cap that limits how high an interest rate can go over a loan’s lifetime.
-Some interest rates can increase by 6% (or more) following the end of the initial seven-year period.
+Some interest rates can increase by a few percentage points following the end of the initial seven-year period.

 If your 7/1 ARM comes with a cap, it’s important to understand that your mortgage payment amount could change on a monthly basis.
 As a result of these interest rate shifts, it can be difficult to know how much money to set aside for mortgage payments following the 7-year period of fixed mortgage rates.